-The average processing time for all requests closed was 35 days, which was longer than the average of 20 days in the previous period.
+The average processing time for all requests closed was 30 days, which is an improvement compared with the average of 35 days in the previous period.
 Chart IV provides the number of requests and days taken by CFMWS to close the files over the past five (5) fiscal years.